UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 <hr>

 ## Challenges
+* Reading the encoders fast enough to capture the motor rpm.
+After much optimization we got up to 9000 rpm, but not to the 13500rpm of the motor at full speed
 * Passing the encoder feedback to the jetson to publish in Ros2
 * Time
 * Hardware issues.
 The gears inside the steering motor assembly were stripped, but luckily the bed lifting motor had the same gears to replace them